📅 Last Updated: March 25, 2026 | New startups added weekly

 United States: Global Leader

-Leading U.S. energy hubs include:
+Leading U.S. energy startup hubs include:

 - San Francisco Bay Area: Home to San Francisco startups like Heliogen, Sila Nanotechnologies, and QuantumScape